 <html> <head> <script src="a.js" /> <script src="b.js" /> <script src="c.js" /> <script src="d.js" /> <script src="e.js" /> </head> <body> Your content </body> </html>

-When all resources are synchronous, the elements will load, in order:
+When all resources are synchronous, the elements load in order:

-Loading a script asynchronously has the advantage of not slowing the page down, but it can cause content to "pop in" to a page, or flickering where the original page content loads, followed shortly by changes of any variations.
+Loading a script asynchronously has the advantage of not slowing the page down, but it can cause the popping up of content on a page or flickering where the original page content loads.

-Here's what a page might look like when a script is loaded in an asynchronous manner:
+Here's what a page might look like when a script is loaded asynchronously:

 <html> <head> <script src="a.js" /> <script async src="rokt.js" /> <script src="c.js" /> <script src="d.js" /> <script src="e.js" /> </head> <body> Your content </body> </html>

-When a script is asynchronous, it will load simultaneously with other scripts (see below).
+When a script is asynchronous, it loads simultaneously with other scripts:

-Rokt, in this case, will not prevent other resources from being loaded, as the Rokt script and the other page resources are able to load at the same time.
-This will speed up the overall loading of a page.
-Since the browser will not wait until Rokt resources are finished loading before displaying the page to the customer, the experience will not be interrupted and will be shown when it is ready.
+Rokt, in this case, does not prevent other resources from being loaded, as the Rokt script and the other page resources can load at the same time.
+This speeds up the overall loading of a page.
+Since the browser won't wait until Rokt resources are finished loading before displaying the page to the customer, the experience is not interrupted, and the Rokt placement will be shown when it's ready.

-Resource hints assist browsers in the decision process of which origins it should connect to and which resources it should fetch and preprocess to improve page performance.
+Resource hints assist browsers in the decision process of what origins it should connect to, and what resources it should fetch and preprocess to improve page performance.

-- DNS-prefetch: indicating an origin that will be used to fetch required resources and browsers should resolve as early as possible (W3C org).
+DNS-prefetchindicates an origin that can be used to fetch required resources and that it should be resolved as early as possible.
+Get more information on w3.org.

-- Preconnect: indicating an origin that will be used to fetch required resources so browsers initiating an early connection, which includes the DNS lookup, TCP handshake, and optional TLS negotiation (W3C org).
+Preconnectindicates an origin that can be used to fetch required resources so browsers can initiate an early connection, which includes the DNS lookup, TCP handshake, and optional TLS negotiation.
+Get more information on w3.org.

-- Preload: indicating a resource that will be used as part of the current navigation that should be fetched as early as possible W3C org
+Preloadindicates a resource that will be used as part of the current navigation and should be fetched as early as possible.
+Get more information on w3.org.

-Note: Preconnect has been supported by all major browsers since 2015.
+Preconnecthas been supported by all major browsers since 2015.
 To ensure support on older browsers, we also recommend the use of